spectrocloud/librarium/content/docs/00-release-notes.md

 ### Features

 - Palette Edge now supports ARM64 architecture.
-You can now deploy Palette Edge on ARM64 architecture, such as Nvidia Jetson (Orin).
+This is a beta feature and still active in development.
+You can deploy Palette Edge on ARM64 architecture, such as Nvidia Jetson (Orin).
 Review the list of available [ARM64 packs](/integrations) in Palette before deploying Palette Edge on ARM64 architecture.

 - Palette Edge now supports the ability for you to configure OIDC Identity Providers (IDP) at the Kubernetes layer of a Cluster Profile.
 Refer to the Kubernetes distributions [pack documentation](/integrations) to learn more.